SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 E(T) = \sum_{q=0}^{m-1} (-1)^{m-1-q} \sum_{|J|=q} \frac{1}{1 - P_J},
 $$

-where $ m $ denotes the number of coupons to be collected and $ P_J $ denotes the probability of getting any coupon in the set of coupons $ J $.
+Where $ m $ denotes the number of coupons to be collected, and $ P_J $ denotes the probability of getting any coupon in the set of coupons $ J $.
 Let's prove this!

 {% note(clickable=true, hidden=true, center=true, header="Proof of Theorem 4.1") %}

 I lied to you.
-While I did understand the general proof Dr. Flajolet provided, I am not confident in providing a proof here.
-However, I will say that he used generating functions to generalize the Coupon Collector's Problem to non-uniform distributions, and it's actually pretty cool!
-In either case if you want a proof, please read the paper!
+While I did understand Dr. Flajolet's general proof, I am not confident I can provide a great proof here.
+However, he used generating functions to generalize the Coupon Collector's Problem to non-uniform distributions, and it's pretty cool!
+In either case, if you want proof, please read the paper!

 {% end %}

 With the proof finished 😎, we will allow ourselves to use the theorem.
 Moreover, we will implement this as our last model.
 Let's first talk about the data to generate the probabilities.
-The SSA (Social Security Administration) has a record of birthdays in the US.
-Since we want to talk about Rice students, I decided to get the data for the years 2002 to 2005 (sorry super seniors).
+The SSA (Social Security Administration) records birthdays in the US.
+Since we want to talk about Rice students, I got the data for 2002 to 2005 (sorry super seniors).
 I found this data [here](https://github.com/fivethirtyeight/data/blob/master/births/US_births_2000-2014_SSA.csv).
 Calculating the probabilities for each day was easy:

 {% note(clickable=true, hidden=true, header="Code to calculate probabilities") %}

 ```rust
 use chrono::{Datelike, NaiveDate};
 use std::{collections::HashMap, fs::File, path::PathBuf};